-- While district heating networks are less common in North America than in Europe and are often steam-based, there are nonetheless examples and the Copenhagen case study offers valuable insights for U.S. cities considering an array of technologies to electrify and decarbonize a district heating system. - Cities with a district heating system may consider the emerging technologies and business models that Copenhagen is piloting and implementing - including decentralized district heating units powered by ultra-lowtemperature heat pumps.
+- While district heating networks are less common in North America than in Europe, the Copenhagen case study offers valuable insights for U.S. cities considering an array of technologies to electrify and decarbonize a district heating system. - Cities with a district heating system may consider the emerging technologies and business models that Copenhagen is implementing-including decentralized district heating units powered by ultra-lowtemperature heat pumps.